 (look at predecessors for smaller part counts)

-[DISCLAIMER: do not use keyboard for flying, use mouse as joystick or an actual joystick, I don't want complaints about stalls from people who are going full pitch and expect a smooth pitch response]
+[DISCLAIMER: do not use keyboard for flying, use mouse as joystick or an actual joystick, or you will probably stall every time you pitch up]

 I'll start with a very small dosis of interesting history about this beautiful aircraft.